godot-escoria/escoria-docs/api/AcceptInputCommand.md

 **Warning**: `SKIP` and `NONE` also disable autosaves.

-**Warning**: The type of use input accepted will persist even after the current event has ended.
+**Warning**: The type of user input accepted will persist even after the current event has ended.
 Remember to reset the input type at the end of cut-scenes!